 Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins

-Your voyage begins where the world drops off: Ushuaia, Argentina, reputed to be the southernmost city on the planet, located on the far southern tip of South America.
+Your voyage begins where the world drops off: Ushuaia, located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego—nicknamed “The End of the World”—and sail the scenic, mountain-fringed Beagle Channel for the rest of the evening.

 Huge icebergs and a good chance of fin whales ensure there’s never a dull moment on this last sea voyage south.
 Also, your best chance to spot Antarctic petrels occurs here.